BREAKING NEWS: Registration open for PLS National CMD Course that starts October 7, 2025. See brochure ×

 Associate Professor of Communication Sciences at Çukurova University, Turkey

 Asli was at Ithaca College studying with Project Look Sharp as a TUBITAK Scholar for post-doctoral research in media literacy from February 2023 through September 2023.
-During her time with PLS, Asli collaborated on articles for the Journal for Media Literacy Education, contributed to an upcoming book on media literacy in Turkey, and developed plans for applying the Constructivist Media Decoding approach to Turkish schools.
+During that time Asli collaborated with PLS on articles for the Journal for Media Literacy Education, for her book on media literacy in Turkey, and on plans for applying the Constructivist Media Decoding approach to schools in Turkey.

 Sharon Fox